-Southern California is in for a heat wave expected to last through the weekend.
+Southern California is in for a heat wave expected to last through most of the week.
 Some areas will see temperatures climb to well above 100 degrees.

 Below, few things to keep in mind during the hot, dry months of summer in Southern California.

 Send your hot weather photos to email@example.com or tag them using #NBCLA.

 - Drink plenty of water, not soda or alcohol

 - Know the symptoms of heat exhaustion, such as heavy sweating, muscle cramps, weakness, headache, nausea or vomiting and dizziness.